danielbodnar/awesome-stars/README.md

 ## gamedev

+- [gschup/ggrs](https://github.com/gschup/ggrs) - GGRS is a reimagination of GGPO, enabling P2P rollback networking in Rust.
+Rollback to the future!
 - [carp-lang/Carp](https://github.com/carp-lang/Carp) - A statically typed lisp, without a GC, for real-time applications.
 - [fubark/cyber](https://github.com/fubark/cyber) - Fast and concurrent scripting.
 - [SanderMertens/bake](https://github.com/SanderMertens/bake) - A build system that lets you clone, build and run C/C++ projects with a single command